MJ029/Notes/DS Notes/Important Points - REGRESSION.md

 | Decision Node | It is considered to be the intermediate nodes which is derived from root node or other Decision nodes.<br /> A Decision Node has two or more branches which holds attributes(IV's) or leaf nodes|
 | Leaf Node | It represents a classification or decision (DV). |

-- Some techniques, often called ensemble methods will construct more than one decision tree as follows
-  - <u>**AdaBoost:**</u>
-    - This method is a subset of ***Boosted Tree*** algorithms.
-    - Incrementally building an ensemble by training each new instance to emphasize the training instances previously mis-modeled.
-    - This can be used for regression-type and classification-type problems.
-  - <u>**Random Forest:**</u>
-    - This is also known as ***Bagged Decision**8 Tree or ***Bootstrap Aggregated Tree***.
-    - This is one of the early ensemble method, builds multiple decision trees by repeatedly resampling training data with replacement, and voting the trees for a consensus prediction.
-  - <u>**PCA: Principal Component Analysis**</u>
-    - This is also known as ***Rotation Tree***.
-    - Every decision tree is trained by first applying principal component analysis (PCA) on a random subset of the input features.

 #### Types of Decision Tree:

 | Type | Description | Comments |